HenrYxZ/pictorial-map/README.md

 The idea is that assets are separated from individual maps.

+Ecotopes have a priority meaning that the ones with lower value are placed first (it's more like an order), so if a tree is placed first then there won't be any house placed in the same spot.
+They also have a footprint which is the length of the side of a squared region in which assets are placed.
+Then data, defines the assets associated with each ecotope and the probability they have.
+That means for example, that if a forest has a probability of 0.7 for trees and 0.3 for rocks, on average you could expect that around 70% of the places assigned to forest will have a tree on them and 30% a rock.

 The field for allowOffset is a float value which means that the asset will be placed with a random offset not greater than that value, similarly to allowScale.
-In the case of allowRotation, the value given is the maximum value for a random rotation in the up axis (y), but you can also give the value **"full"** meaning that it will be rotated randomly in all 3 axis.
+In the case of allowRotation, the value given is the maximum value for a random rotation in the up axis (y), but you can also give the value *"full"* meaning that it will be rotated randomly in all 3 axis.
 If an asset doesn't have allowRotation defined and there is a road, it will be rotated to face the nearest road, if there isn't any road, it will have 0 rotation.